pbhopalka/DRL-Agent/README.md

 This code is heavily inspired from the works of [OpenAI/universe-starter-agent](https://github.com/openai/universe-starter-agent) and [Deep-RL agent](https://github.com/awjuliani/DeepRL-Agents/blob/master/A3C-Doom.ipynb).
 You may go through these codes if you feel like doing so.

-We have implemented the A3C algorithm and have tested the various Gradient Descent/Ascent Optimization Techniques like Agadelta, RMSProp and Adam.
+We have implemented the A3C algorithm and have tested the various Gradient Descent/Ascent Optimization Techniques like Adadelta, RMSProp and Adam.
 You can read about them [here](http://sebastianruder.com/optimizing-gradient-descent/).

 ## Running the code